Vishwaroopam (soundtrack): Reception

 The soundtrack was met with positive response from music critics upon release.
 Musicperk.com noted, "SEL are one of the very few versatile composers around the country and that explains Kamal’s choice for their music.
 This album would rank as one of the best albums of SEL...The songs are quite ahead of its time & by the passage of time, will get even better recognition.".
 Music Aloud's review called the album "a must listen" Pavithra Srinivasan of Rediff described the album as "a pleasant listening experience" Behindwoods said, "[Shankar–Ehsaan–Loy] bring their A-game to the party and it’s a highly focused effort with absolutely no room for fillers.
 Seriously good!"
 IndiaGlitz praised the album saying,"[The] album draws a fine line between top-notch music and director-friendly music that prioritizes the storyline above everything else".
 Thamarai.com praised the album for its "exquisitely-penned lyrics and brilliant vocal performances".
+Charulatha Mani describes "Unnai Kaanadhu Naan" as the "piece-de-resistance of raga Jaijaivanti" in Tamil film music.

 The soundtrack, within hours of its release, climbed up to #3 in iTunes Chart.